skeptycal/macdash/README.md

     Tail and search logs.
     The logs are added by patterns (like `/var/log/*.log`) which are checked periodically to account for new or deleted files.
 * **Multi-node/Cluster**
-    Support for multiple agent nodes that is either specified by a config or will register themselves on start-up to a common psdash node that runs the web interface.
+    Support for multiple agent nodes that is either specified by a config or will register themselves on start-up to a common MacDash node that runs the web interface.
 * **All data is updated automatically, no need to refresh**

-The GUI is pretty much a modified bootstrap example as I'm no designer at all.
+The GUI is pretty much a modified bootstrap example.
-If you got a feel for design and like to improve the UI parts of psdash, please create a pull request with your changes.
+If you got a feel for design and would like to improve the UI of MacDash, please create a pull request with your changes.
 It would be much appreciated as there's much room for improvements.

 ## Installation